shaik1002/biggitlabbomb/doc/development/database/batched_background_migrations.md

 ### Access data for multiple databases

-Background migration contrary to regular migrations does have access to multiple databases and can be used to efficiently access and update data across them.
+Background Migration contrary to regular migrations does have access to multiple databases and can be used to efficiently access and update data across them.
 To properly indicate a database to be used it is desired to create ActiveRecord model inline the migration code.
 Such model should use a correct [`ApplicationRecord`](multiple_databases.md#gitlab-schema)